After your degree

-Studying physics sends you on a journey to the end of the universe or into the centre of an atom.
+Studying Physics sends you on a journey to the end of the universe or into the centre of an atom.
 When you study the science of energy and matter, you examine the dynamics of a relationship that has kept great thinkers busy for millennia.
 Today physicists build lasers, design medical imaging machines and develop applications for nanotechnology.
-So if you’re ready, sharpen your reasoning skills and open your mind — physics is a discipline that demands as much curiosity as it does mathematical strength.
+So if you’re ready, sharpen your reasoning skills and open your mind — physics is a discipline that demands as much curiosity as it does strength in mathematics.

 Graduates leave the program with the knowledge and creative thinking skills required for graduate studies or a career in the pure or life sciences.

 A Bachelor of Science degree takes a minimum of three or four years (90 – 120 credits) of full-time study, depending on your academic background.

 *Honours is a highly concentrated program, ideal for students planning to continue to graduate studies.
 If you are interested in Honours, speak with your program advisor in your first year of study at Concordia.
 Students applying to the University are able to apply to the specialization or major.

 The Co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
 As a Co-op student, you will work for firms where you may:

 Students interested in applying for the Physics co-op should refer to the Undergraduate Calendar where a full description of the admission requirements is provided.

 Academic content is very similar to that of the regular programs, with some specific recommendations for courses to improve the students' job skills.
 While it is hoped that most of the positions will be in the Montreal area, students must be prepared to work in other parts of Canada.

 Students are supervised personally and must meet the requirements specified by the Faculty of Arts and Science and the Institute for Co-operative Education in order to continue their studies in the co-op format.